 The course module aims at providing a deeper knowledge of political science research methodology.
-The course is divided in three parts that focuses on methods of analysis; quantitative, textual analysis and methods used for studying policy and implementation.
+The course is divided in three parts that focuses on methods of analysis: quantitative, textual analysis and methods used for studying policy and implementation.
 Interactive methods, research design and epistemological issues are also discussed.
-Furthermore, the course includes an introduction to the statistical software package SPSS, tools for narrowing down a research field and how to find previous research, as well as practice in critical scrutiny of political science research.
+Furthermore, the course includes an introduction to the statistical software package SPSS, tools for narrowing down a research field as well as methods for finding previous research and practice in critical scrutiny of political science research.